Permafrost/TundraTN/README.md

 // processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);

-// Retrieves arbitrary content (XML, flat files, binary) from the given $source URI, and routes it
-// to Trading Networks.
-//
-// Supports the following retrieval protocols / URI schemes:
-//   - file:   processes each file matching the given $source URI with the given processing $service.
-//             The file component of the URI can include wildcards or globs (such as *.txt or *.j?r)
-//             for matching multiple files at once.
-For example, file:////server:port/directory/*.txt
-//             would process all .txt files in the specified directory.
-//             To ensure each file processed is not locked or being written to by another process, the
-//             file is first moved to a ./archive directory prior to processing.
-//
-// Additional retrieval protocols can be implemented by creating a service named for the URI scheme in
-// the folder Tundra/tundra.support.content.retrieve.
-Services in this folder must implement the
-// Tundra/tundra.schema.content.retrieve:handler specification.
-//
-// Use the $limit input to configure the maximum number of content matches to be processed in a single
-// execution (defaults to 1000).
-tundra.tn:retrieve($source, $limit, TN_parms);

 // One-to-many conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
 // Calls the given splitting service, passing the parsed content as an input, and routing the split
 // content back to Trading Networks as new documents automatically.